-While credit card breaches at retailers are grabbing headlines, identity thieves are quietly homing in on an even more lucrative area: health insurance and medical records.
+While credit card breaches have grabbed headlines, fraudsters have been homing in on an even more lucrative source of identity theft: medical records.

 More than 1.8 million people in the U.S. were victims of medical identity theft in 2013, according to a survey by the Ponemon Institute released in September.
 That’s a 19 percent increase over the previous year.
 “Medical identity theft is the fastest growing component of ID theft,” says Drew Smith, founder and CEO of InfoArmor, a provider of business-to-business identity theft solutions.

 The latest case involves the alleged theft by Chinese hackers of 4.5 million medical records from Community Health Systems, a company that runs 206 hospitals in 29 states.
 Thieves stole records including names, addresses, birth dates, telephone numbers and Social Security numbers.

 Like any type of identity theft, medical ID theft can damage your credit and cost you hours of hassles trying to clear it up.
 But it could also endanger your life if incorrect information appears on your medical records.

 Why the bull’s-eye?
 Health information is easier to hack than credit.
 In April, the FBI issued a private industry notification warning to health care providers that their data networks are not as robust as those in the financial and retail sectors, and “the possibility of increased cyberintrusions is likely.”

 Safeguards are in the works, but the move to electronic records and the health exchanges set up under the Affordable Care Act, otherwise known as Obamacare, have opened new opportunities for fraud, both online and off.